Early Childhood Education Classes and Training

 What Early Childhood Education Training Programs Are Available?

 Certificate, diploma and associate degree programs can be completed in 1-2 years and can qualify you for entry-level positions in a variety of early childhood education settings, such as daycares, childcare facilities and pre-schools.
-These programs won't typically prepare you to meet your state's teacher licensure requirements, but may prepare you to teach at private kindergarten and elementary schools.
+These programs won't typically prepare you to meet your state's teacher licensure requirements, but they may prepare you to teach at private kindergarten and elementary schools.

 Bachelor's degree programs in early childhood education can qualify you to teach in public schools from kindergarten to third grade, as well as work in administrative or management positions in school and childcare facilities.
-Master's degree programs might be preferable to you if you're a working professional holding a bachelor's degree that needs specialization in a particular area, such as child development, language, history of child education or teaching methods.
+Master's degree programs might be preferable to you if you're a working professional holding a bachelor's degree who needs specialization in a particular area, such as child development, language, history of child education or teaching methods.

 Master's degree programs may also allow you to explore education research opportunities that don't involve hands-on childcare.
 Doctor of Philosophy (Ph.D.) programs in early childhood education commonly prepare you to become a professor at the university level or a research professional who specializes in the subject.

 What Classes Will I Take?

 Through certificate programs, you can take courses in subjects such as building interpersonal relationships, special needs and curriculum development.
 Diploma and associate degree programs may allow you to study a wider variety of courses in areas like health, nutrition, safety, first aid and children's literature.
 You also learn the exact developmental differences between infants, toddlers and children.